Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Introduction

 \section{Introduction}

-Many real-world engineering and scientific applications require optimizing several conflicting objectives under multiple constraints \cite{zx1,zx2,momo}.
-This class of problems is referred to as Constrained Multi-objective Optimization Problems (CMOPs).
-Solving CMOPs requires obtaining a set of decision vectors that simultaneously optimize multiple conflicting objectives while satisfying constraints.
-Without loss of generality, a CMOP can be defined as follows \cite{CCMO}:
+Many engineering and scientific applications involve optimizing multiple conflicting objectives under multiple constraints \cite{zx1,zx2,momo}.
+Such problems are known as constrained multi-objective optimization problems (CMOPs).
+A CMOP can be formulated as follows \cite{CCMO}: